 Table of Contents

-- Pars acromialis (acromial part) – middle muscule portion
+- Pars acromialis (acromial part) – middle muscle portion

 Muscle Performance Test of the Deltoid Muscle

-The patient lies on his back and has his arm abducted to 90 degrees at the shoulder joint as well as flexed at the elbow (lat. flexion = bend).
-Then, the examiner immobilizes the shoulder and applies resistance on the distal upper arm towards the table.
+The patient lies on his back and has his arm abducted to 90° at the shoulder joint as well as flexed at the elbow (lat. flexion = bend), then the examiner immobilizes the shoulder and applies resistance on the distal upper arm towards the table.

-The patient is seated and the arm to be tested is flexed to 90 degrees at the elbow joint.
+The patient is seated and the arm to be tested is flexed to 90° at the elbow joint.
 To test the part of the muscle, the examiner applies pressure on the distal upper arm in the direction of the adduction.
 The test can be performed simultaneously with both arms.

-In the prone position, the patient abducts his arm at the shoulder joint to 90 degrees and lays his upper arm on the examination table and lets his forearm hang vertically over the edge of the table.
-The examiner immobilizes the scapula with one hand and with the other, he applies pressure on the elbow in the direction of the table in order to test this part of the deltoid muscle.
+In the prone position, the patient abducts his arm at the shoulder joint to 90° and lays his upper arm on the examination table and lets his forearm hang vertically over the edge of the table.
+The examiner immobilizes the scapula with one hand and, with the other, he applies pressure on the elbow in the direction of the table in order to test this part of the deltoid muscle.